apnadkarni/blt/doc/background.rst

        The reference window is the toplevel window whose background is being drawn.
 This is the default.

-    *window*
+    *refWindowName*
-      The reference window is *window*.  *Window* is the name of a Tk widget.
-It must be an ancestor of the window whose background is being drawn. *Window* doesn't have to exist yet.
-At an idle point later, the background will check for the widget, If *window* is destroyed, the reference window reverts to **self**.
+      The reference window is *refWindowName*.  *RefWindowName* is the name of a Tk widget.
+It must be an ancestor of the window whose background is being drawn. *RefWindowName* doesn't have to exist yet.
+At an idle point later, the background will check for the widget, If *refWindowName* is destroyed, the reference window reverts to **self**.

   **-to** *position*
     Specifies the ending position of linear gradient axis.
 The ending position is a relative location in the reference window.  *Position* can be one of the following.

-    *anchor*
+    *anchorName*
       The position is an anchor position: **nw**, **n**, **ne**, **w**, **c**, **e**, **sw**, **s**, or **sw**.  *Anchor* represents a location in the reference window.
 For example "nw" is the upper left corner of the reference window.

-    *side side*
+    *vertSide* *horzSide*
       The position is a 2 element list.
 The first element can be **top**, **bottom**, or **center**.
 The second element can be **left**, **right**, or **center**.
 The combination of the two sides